 Volunteer coordination and scheduling

-How we work with churches and faith organisations
+How we work with churches and faith organizations

 Discovery

-We map your current operation -- campus structure, giving workflow, member data model, event and group management, and volunteer coordination.
-We identify where disconnected tools create the most friction for pastoral staff and finance teams, and agree on the scope that solves the highest-priority problems first.
+We map your current operation: campus structure, giving workflow, member data model, event and group management, and volunteer coordination.
+We find where disconnected tools create the most friction for pastoral staff and finance teams, and agree on the scope that solves the highest-priority problems first.
 You receive a fixed-price specification before development begins.

 Architecture